 South Carolina Gov. Henry McMaster issued an executive order in the spring that allowed parents to opt their children out of wearing masks in public schools.

 Below is a roundup of school districts, charter schools and private schools mask and quarantine policies:

 North Carolina Schools

-- Burke County Public Schools (updated Oct.
-18): Masks remain required.
+- Burke County Public Schools (updated Jan.
+25): Masks optional.

-- Caldwell County (updated Aug.
-27): Masks required indoors on school grounds for students, staff and visitors.
-CCS is opening the Caldwell Online (virtual option for K-12) for the 2021-2022 school year.
-The application window has closed.
+- Caldwell County (updated Feb.
+11): Masks optional indoors on school grounds for students, staff and visitors.

 - Gaston County Piedmont Community Charter Schools (updated Aug.
 23): Masks now required.

 - Hickory Public Schools (updated Aug.
 9): Masks required.
 The Board of Education unanimously voted to require masks of all students and all staff.
 Students and staff are required to wear masks inside all school facilities.
 All visitors who enter inside any school facilities must also wear masks.